 Press Control+Alt+S to open the IDE settings and then select.

 Open the Installed tab, find the Database Tools and SQL plugin, and select the checkbox next to the plugin name.

 To run your statements and keep track of your code ideas, use the Database Tools and SQL plugin's special file types.
 You can also work with the files that you store on your machine, and edit the DDL of database objects in the JetBrains Rider internal files.

 Query or database consoles are SQL files that are attached to a particular data source.
 When you create a data source, a query console is created automatically.
 But you can add more consoles to a data source, each of them will then create a new connection.
 If you do not want to create new connections, enable single session mode.
-For more information about query consoles, see Query consoles.
+For more information about query consoles, refer to Query consoles.

 Scratch files are similar to query consoles, but they are not attached to a data source.
 We refer to scratch files as temporary notes or drafts for code ideas.
 Usually, scratch files are outside of the project context.
 But you can associate an SQL scratch file with a data source and use it as an SQL editor.
-For more information about scratch files, see Scratch files.
+For more information about scratch files, refer to Scratch files.